 Your investment: $ 29.95 AUD (incl. gst)

-If you need to speak with someone about an abusive situation you are in, please book and schedule your online consult psychology here.
-You can also utilise the Australian Psychological Society service, Find-A-Psychologist, for a psychologist in your area at www.psychology.org.au
+For any personal counseling needs, please utilise the Australian Psychological Society service, Find-A-Psychologist, for a psychologist in your area at www.psychology.org.au

 Partner Abuse State of Knowledge (PASK) project – The world’s largest domestic violence research data base with summaries of 1,700 peer-reviewed studies – click here for more information.